DataBrewery/cubes/doc/model.rst

                separately stored)
 joins          specification of physical table joins (required for
                star/snowflake schema)
-mappings       :doc:`mapping<mapping>` of logical attributes to
-               physical attributes
-options        browser options
-info           custom info, such as formatting.
+mappings       mapping of logical attributes to physical attributes options        browser options info           custom info, such as formatting.
 Not used by cubes
                framework.